jangelini/geneticae/README.md

 performing all the steps that need to be considered.
 The `geneticae` package was created to gather in one place the most useful functions for this type of analysis and it also implements new methodology which can be found in recent literature.
+More importantly, `geneticae` **is the first package to implement the robust AMMI model and implements new imputation methods not available before**.
 In addition, there is no need to preprocess the data to use the `geneticae` package, as it can handle different dataset formats.
 Genotypes, environments, repetitions (if any) and phenotypic traits of interest can be presented in any order and there is no restriction on columns names, as it is the case with